Want to switch off your Ring camera for a couple of hours or even a few days to get some much-needed privacy?

 Now, are you aiming to switch off all its features, or just a few that seem intrusive to you?
 The answer to this will determine your course of action.

-For whatever reason, there are ways you can turn off your Ring camera, all functions or selected.
+For whatever reason, there are ways you can turn off your Ring camera, all or selected functions.

 The Clever Fix